Use and disposal of impregnated wood

 - Arsenic-treated timber waste is hazardous waste.

-- Larger quantities and waste from industry or companies must be brought to a waste treatment site for separate collection.
+- Impregnated wood waste must be brought to a waste treatment site for separate collection.

 - Burning treated wood in household fires is prohibited.